CharlesElloit/dailytask-api/README.md

 ## Documentation

-To get a gist of how the api works, check the api docs here:<br> [`dailytasks-api-docs`](http://localhost:4000/dailytasks-api-docs), just make your server runing before access the link.
+To get a gist of how the api works, check the api docs here:<br> [`dailytasks-api-docs`](http://localhost:4000/dailytasks-api-docs), just make sure your server is runing before access the link.